zond/gomonkey/README.md

 ## Installing

-To install gomonkey you need a recent (>= 1.8.5) https://developer.mozilla.org/en/SpiderMonkey/ and have the `js-config` program in your `$PATH`.
+To install gomonkey you need a recent (>= 1.8.5) https://developer.mozilla.org/en/SpiderMonkey/ and have the `js-config` program in your `$PATH`, then just:

     > go get github.com/zond/gomonkey
     # github.com/zond/gomonkey
     ld: library not found for -lgomonkey
     collect2: ld returned 1 exit status

-The error at the end is expected, for some reason cgo is unable to link properly against recent SpiderMonkeys.
+The error at the end is expected, for some reason cgo is unable to link properly against recent SpiderMonkeys, and to fix this I created a small C wrapper that you compile and link using your regular old C compiler.

-To fix this I created a small C wrapper that you compile and link using your regular old C compiler.
+To build the wrapper and then install the library properly:

     > cd $GOPATH/src/github.com/zond/gomonkey
     > make